Honeymoon Destinations in July

-Many destinations in South East Asia are a bit wet in July, but there are a few exceptions.
+Many destinations in South East Asia are a bit wet in July, but there are exceptions.
 It’s the dry season on the Gulf coast of Thailand where you’ll find the lovely island of Koh Samui (31ºC temperatures, 6 hours of sunshine) which enjoys good weather from May to October, when rain is an occasional surprise rather than a persistent nuisance.

-As well as being famous for its spas, Samui also has some superb seafront hotels, the best of which include the splendidly isolated such as the Napasai and the Four Seasons, which is set in tropical gardens on a hillside and has villas with private infinity pools.
+As well as being famed for its spas, Samui also has some superb seafront hotels, the best of which include the splendidly isolated Napasai and the Four Seasons, which is set in tropical gardens on a hillside and has villas with private infinity pools.

 Borneo also works well as a summer honeymoon destination – the best time to travel is between March and October.
 Audley Travel can tailor-make a honeymoon that includes stays at charming lodges and wildlife tours to see orang-utans and clouded leopards.

-Bali is also good in July (29ºC and 10 hours of daily sunshine).
+Bali is good in July (29ºC and 10 hours of daily sunshine).
 There is no shortage of honeymoon hotels in Bali though I particularly like the ultra-hip The Bale with its private infinity pools and The Purist, a boutique villa hideaway.
-On the island’s unspoilt north-east shore you’ll find the exquisite Spa Village Resort Tembok Bali an adults-only haven of peace.
+On the island’s unspoilt north-east shore you’ll find the exquisite Spa Village Resort Tembok Bali, an adults-only haven of peace.

 If you want a fabulous hotel on an island with lots to see and do, I recommend Anse Chastanet in St Lucia, and Jamaica Inn near Ocho Rios in Jamaica.
-In Barbados try The Atlantis on the quiet East Coast.
 Grenada is a small, beautiful island where you’ll find the very stylish Laluna as well as the newly-opened all-inclusive Sandals LaSource Grenada Resort & Spa which is set on a beautiful secluded beach (see the latest offers).

-If you simply want to crash out on acres of blinding white-sand beaches, I recommend several options: you could maroon yourselves on the Turks & Caicos Islands where you can hop between islands on boat trips and snorkel or dive on colourful reefs.
-Alternatively, take the short flight from Antigua to tiny Anguilla which has more than 30 world-class beaches plus many great beachfront restaurants.
+If you simply want to crash out on acres of blinding white-sand beaches, take the short flight from Antigua to tiny Anguilla which has more than 30 world-class beaches plus many great beachfront restaurants.

 A different side of the Caribbean can be found in Cuba.
 As well as wonderful beaches, there is an exciting local culture with vibrant nightlife.
-You can drink mojitos, visit cigar factories and dance the night away at salsa clubs in the capital Havana (stay at the historic Hotel Saratoga) then crash out on the coast at a hotel such as Paradisus Varadero or Melia Cayo Coco.
+You can drink mojitos, visit cigar factories and dance the night away at salsa clubs in the capital Havana (stay at the historic Hotel Saratoga) then relax on the coast at a classy hotel such as the adult-only Royalton Cayo Santa Maria.